Survodutide

 Survodutide (BI 456906) is an experimental peptide that works as a dual glucagon/GLP-1 receptor agonist.
 Unlike other dual GLP-1/glucagon dual agonists, it is a glucagon analog rather than an analog of oxyntomodulin.
 It is developed by Boehringer Ingelheim as a weight loss drug.

 Survodutide is a twincretin having dual glucagon-like peptide-1 and glucagon receptor agonist activity, conceptually based on endogenous peptide oxyntomodulin.
 In a meta-analysis involving data from 3 randomized controlled trials having 1088 patients, 4- 11 months use of survodutide at doses 2.4-4.8 mg / week was associated with on an average 7-9% reduction in body weight from baseline.
 This translates to around 9-15kg of body weight reduction from baseline.
 Gastrointestinal side effects were the predominant side effects, were mild and dose dependent, as has been noted with other incretin based therapies.

+In adults with obesity and at-risk MASLD, survodutide was statistically and clinically superior to placebo in reducing MRI-PDFF–assessed liver fat content (LFC) and body weight.